"I was old when the molecules of your world joined and called themselves land and sea and fish and man.

 It wassaid hinted that Carbosilicate Amorphs, the species of the titular Schlock, are naturally evolved from the incredibly durable data storage mediums the Bradicor store their brains in.
 This means that Schlock and his kin are effectively immortal, and gives you an idea of just how long the Bradicor have been around.

 Eina-Afa, or "Synthetic Wind," is the mind of a space station the size of a planet, with enough open air inside to house planets.
 After spending a few million years alone, she renamed herself T'kkkuts-Afa ("Broken Wind") and created storms in her otherwise paradisaical sky in order to create evolutionary pressure for intelligent life to develop.
-Yes, she's old enough that she was willing to wait for life to evolve just so she would have someone to talk to.
+Yes, she's old (and lonely) enough that she was willing to wait for animals to achieve sentience just so she would have someone to talk to.

 No matter how far you go back in the Talse Uzer Stories, the Tower from Tower of God was always there.
 It has been stated that it was conquered and civilized 5000 years ago, though.